greyspectrum/vigenere/README.md

 # vigenere
-A Vigenere cipher implementation in C.
+This is my Vigenere cipher implementation.
+There are many somewhat like it, but this one is mine...